Content

 Centralizing Historical Data

 Google BigQuery effectively addresses the common problem of restricted historical data access in many marketing platforms.
 It enables the storage of all historical data from various sources in a single location, creating a vast repository.
-This centralization not only processes immediate data access and analysis but also significantly enhances the gathering of real-time insights.
+This centralization not only processes immediate data access and analysis, but also greatly enhances the gathering of real-time insights.

 Data Consolidation from Various Sources